 Alternatives to Violence on the Palouse on Pullman Campus

-Alternatives to Violence of the Palouse (ATVP) is a private, non-profit organization that provides help for victims and survivors of domestic and sexual violence, friends and non-offending family members, with a focus on prevention education and community outreach.
-Tuesdays and Fridays there will be a representative available for consultations with WSU students and employees from 8:30 – 12:30 in room 247, the Washington Building, Pullman campus.
-No appointment is necessary.
+Alternatives to Violence of the Palouse (ATVP) is a private, non-profit organization that provides free, confidential help for victims and survivors of domestic and sexual violence, friends and non-offending family members, with a focus on prevention education and community outreach.
+Representatives are available to meet with WSU students and employees 24 hours a day.
+ATVP’s campus location is in room G40, the Washington Building, Pullman campus.